apache/incubator-devlake-website/docs/Configuration/GitHub.md

 ### Step 2.3 - Set the Sync Policy
 There are three settings for Sync Policy:
 - Data Time Range: You can select the time range of the data you wish to collect.
 The default is set to the past six months.
-- Sync Frequency: You can choose how often you would like to sync your data in this step by selecting a sync frequency option or enter a cron code to specify your prefered schedule.
+- Sync Frequency: You can choose how often you would like to sync your data in this step by selecting a sync frequency option or enter a cron code to specify your preferred schedule.
 - Skip Failed Tasks: sometime a few tasks may fail in a long pipeline; you can choose to skip them to avoid spending more time in running the pipeline all over again.

 ![sync-policy](images/sync-policy.png)